jeffhuang4704/just-notes/k8s/serviceaccount-kubeconfig.md

 ## User ServiceAccount in kube config

-:warning: :warning: :warning:
+:warning:
-Since k8s 1.24, the command [kubectl create serviceaccount] doesn't create a token.
+Since k8s 1.24, the command `kubectl create serviceaccount` doesn't create a token.
 You need to create it with additional kubectl create token command

 ## Steps